sourcegraph/handbook/content/departments/finance/deal-desk/deal-desk-faqs.md

 #### How can I build a quote in CPQ?

-For additional information on how to use DealHub and create a quote, please review our [CPQ JOB AID](https://docs.google.com/document/d/1Lp_0Y6g6AR0p5jpMVXkANQvxWv26Eutik-dTIaeQJfc/edit#)
+For additional information on how to use DealHub to create a quote, please review our [CPQ JOB AID](https://docs.google.com/document/d/1Lp_0Y6g6AR0p5jpMVXkANQvxWv26Eutik-dTIaeQJfc/edit#)

 ## Pricing & Metrics

-#### Where can I find our current price list?
+#### Where can I find our current list price?

-Our price list and our discount approval matrix can be found [here](https://docs.google.com/spreadsheets/d/1tJ1eN4leY_O6seGDR2ld8oyMZCFvZa5-CHXX5E6NvNc/edit#gid=1534779432).
-When creating your quote in CPQ, the approval requests will be triggered automatically to the approvers after submitting the quote.
+Our list price and our discount approval matrix for our Software SKUs can be found [here](https://docs.google.com/spreadsheets/d/1tJ1eN4leY_O6seGDR2ld8oyMZCFvZa5-CHXX5E6NvNc/edit#gid=1534779432) and for Professional Services [here](https://docs.google.com/spreadsheets/d/1tJ1eN4leY_O6seGDR2ld8oyMZCFvZa5-CHXX5E6NvNc/edit#gid=811048933).
+When creating your quote in CPQ, the discount approval requests will be triggered automatically to the approvers after submitting the quote.

 #### Do I have to maintain the same Price per User per Year upon the contract renewal?

 The Price per User per Year on the renewal opportunity will be entirely subject to AEs negotiation.
 We are not tied to offering the same Per user Price to our Customers upon the contract renewal because our Terms of Service include a renewal clause which states that the subscription will be renewed for a one (1) year term at the then-current fees, unless otherwise stated in an Order Form.
-Please check the seat count discounting guidance [here](https://docs.google.com/spreadsheets/d/1tJ1eN4leY_O6seGDR2ld8oyMZCFvZa5-CHXX5E6NvNc/edit#gid=1534779432)for additional information on average discounts.

 #### Can I sell a Platform fee only deal?